 David and Fela Shapell Fellow Dr. Brigitte Sion

 Dr. Brigitte Sion is Assistant Professor/Faculty Fellow of religious studies at New York University.
 She received a Ph.D. in performance studies from the same institution, an M.S. in journalism from Columbia University, and an M.A. in romance languages from the University of Pennsylvania.
 She also received a Licence és Lettres in French and German from the University of Geneva in Switzerland.
-For her David and Fela Shapell Fellowship, Dr. Sion will conduct research for her project on “Theatrical Performance in Nazi Camps.”
+For her David and Fela Shapell Fellowship, Dr. Sion conducted research for her project on “Theatrical Performance in Nazi Camps.”